 Chunfang Zhou is Associate Professor in Department of Planning at Aalborg University (AAU).
 Ten years ago, she came to Denmark on a PhD scholarship to study ‘Group Creativity Development in Problem and Project-Based Learning Environment in Engineering Education’.
 Her research is cross-cultural comparing young engineers and technology designers’ creativity in China and Denmark.
 One of the questions is how humour is interplayed with creativity in design processes and group work in different cultures.

 Chunfang Zhou advances research on creativity in particular contexts of technology and engineering within a broader area of Science, Technology, and Society (STS) at Aalborg University.
-At the same time, she interacts with faculty at her home university Northeasten University (NEU) in Shenyang, Liaoning, China, and serves as the coordinator of overall collaboration between the two institutions.
+At the same time, she interacts with faculty at her home university Northeastern University (NEU) in Shenyang, Liaoning, China, and serves as the coordinator of overall collaboration between the two institutions.

 I meet Chunfang Zhou in one of the new buildings of Aalborg University, right on the waterfront of Aalborg Harbour.
 Her personal journey with Problem Based Learning (PBL) prompts my first question: